framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 To change a key binding, click in the textbox and press the key combination you want to use, then click the **OK** button that appeared next to the textbox when you clicked it.
 If you changed your mind, just click **Cancel**.
 You can use the same key combination for multiple features.
 This allows you to e.g. use `Insert` for enabling the free camera, stopping time and hiding the HUD at the same time.

-The UUU comes with its own menu.
-To open this menu, press `Ctrl-Ins`.
-It contains various tab pages, among them one where you can configure key bindings.
-The main tab is the first tab, the Settings tab.
-This tab allows you to configure camera specific values, which device you want to use for the camera etc.

 ## Opening the in-game console
 In-game, press the `~` key (it's the key above the `TAB` key on your keyboard).
 This should give a small line at the bottom of the game screen in which you can type commands.
 If you type the `~` again you'll get a larger console window which also shows the response of the game on your commands.